-A fishbowl provides a simple, ingenious process for focused discussion.
+Use a fishbowl A fishbowl provides a simple, ingenious process for focused discussion.

 The advantage of a focused discussion over informal discussion is that it greatly reduces the cross-conversations that frequently occur when many people want to respond or comment on something that’s been said.
 And it manages this feat without limiting discussion to a few voluble people, as it provides all attendees an equal opportunity to contribute.

 The term “fishbowl” can refer to a couple of different techniques for focused group discussion.
 In this post I’ll describe the standard fishbowl design, which assures that the conversation at any moment is restricted to a few clearly defined people while still allowing others to join the discussion in a controlled manner.